Over the years I have used gardening as a retreat from the rush of everyday life. Gardens offer a year round place of exercise and enjoyment

 Perennials plants tend to be easy to care for plants.
-Like annual plants they can produce a colourful display, but they also have the added advantage of not needing to be replaced every year.
+Like annual plants, they can produce a colorful display, but they also have the added advantage of not needing to be replaced every year.
 I use perennial planting to ensure that certain parts of my garden are as low maintenance as I can manage.

 Lifespan by Plant Type

 |Type of Plant||Lifespan||Example Plants||Comments|

 1 Growing Season (1 year)